luke-clifton/themk.net/notes/historic/usb.md

     udevadm trigger

-For SECRET_PROJECT_E I have added an init.d script that runs really late in the boot process and simlpy calls that.
+For SECRET_PROJECT_E I have added an init.d script that runs really late in the boot process and simply calls that.
 Ideally we should make udev start earlier.
 I don't know how to do this yet.

 ## My USB device is frozen?!

-Each usb device should have a entry in lsusb.
+Each usb device should have a entry in `lsusb`.
 Look for the fields that look like

     1d6b:0002